The Best Thermostats That Work With Alexa

 Support, as is often the case with other smart devices, is a bit lacking.
 There are plenty of complaints in this regard, but Wyze is certainly not alone in this area with many brands in this list having similar problems.
 There is a decent product guide available for this smart thermostat, and the Wyze app can step you through a lot of the common issues, but that won’t help if you have a faulty device.

-The app features are also a bit limited, with things like the schedule function limiting you to a 5 degree window and geofencing being sometimes unreliable.
+The app features are also a bit limited, with things like the schedule function limiting you to a 5-degree window and geofencing being sometimes unreliable.
 These are the kind of things can hopefully be improved through software updates.

 The biggest issue with the ecobee seems to be that it has too many features for some.
-If you want a simpler, more automated experience, then the Nest Learning Thermostat may be for you, but for the more value focused, I found the Emerson Sensi ST55 to pack the most bang for the buck, while offering decent reliable and system compatibility.
+If you want a simpler, more automated experience, then the Nest Learning Thermostat may be for you, but for the more value focused, I found the Emerson Sensi ST55 to pack the most bang for the buck, while offering decent reliability and HVAC system compatibility.

 These systems all need a 24V supply, so if you need to run a high voltage system then the Sinopé Smart Wi-Fi Thermostat is the way to go.